 In the critically ill, traditional vital signs may be late indicators of compromised or inadequate oxygen delivery to the tissues.
-By providing a real-time, global measure of oxygen balance, the PreSep oximetry catheter detects critical changes earlier than traditional vital signs – enabling you to detect and prevent tissue hypoxia sooner.18-22
+By providing a real-time, global measure of oxygen balance, the Edwards oximetry central venous catheter detects critical changes earlier than traditional vital signs – enabling you to detect and prevent tissue hypoxia sooner.18-22

 Continuous ScvO2 monitoring is key to assessing the adequacy of the balance of oxygen delivery and consumption.
-The goal of continuous ScvO2 monitoring with the PreSep oximetry catheter is to bring into balance the relationship between oxygen delivery and consumption to help improve the care of high-acuity patients.26
+The goal of continuous ScvO2 monitoring with the Edwards oximetry central venous catheter is to bring into balance the relationship between oxygen delivery and consumption to help improve the care of high-acuity patients.26

 Continuous ScvO2 monitoring has multiple applications in the intra- and post-op stages,28,29 including: